-In regard to the literature review, music festivals are a place for peers to interact (Comunian, 2017).
-This function has further clarified by interviewees of this research.
-Because the music festival has a selection process to audition young musicians from all over the world, those musicians who present in the festival means they are relatively advanced among others and be selected.
-Interviewees mentioned that themselves has motivated by the performance ability of other participants:
+As seen in the literature review, music festivals are a place for peers to interact (Comunian, 2017).
+This function was further clarified by interviewees in this research.
+Because the music festival has a selection process, auditioning young musicians from all over the world, those selected participants are relatively advanced.
+Interviewees mentioned that they themselves have been motivated by the performance ability of other participants:

 ‘I found lots of participants in the YMCG are treasure particularly reflect on their performance.
 They make me practice harder.’
 (Kaichun)

-Meanwhile, interviewees gladly said through rehearsals and performances with peers it is rediscovered the passion of music and work:
+Meanwhile, interviewees gladly said that through rehearsals and performances with peers they rediscovered the passion of music and work:

 ‘Participants and tutors are so passionate about the music.
-It is “playing” music and have fun with music, which is different from other festivals I participated before that always focus on regular day-to-day rehearsals rather than.
+It is ‘playing’ music and have fun with music, which is different from other festivals I participated before that always focus on regular day-to-day rehearsals rather than.
 I think YMCG shows us how music should be like.’
 (Rain)

 ‘When I cannot find my passion for playing music, I always recall our positive memory towards music during those days at the YMCG.
 That energetic state is I yearn for my future career.’
 (Kaichun)